amadeuio/battleship/README.md

 **Visual UI**

-- Animations and disctintive colors for the different game events
+- Animations and disctintive colors for the different game events ensures the user understands what's going on

 ## Tech Stack